 Or actually partly true, but it’s more just a recommendation.
 When you record on tape live, there is this drive and energy factor that seems to be pretty much diminished on computer recording.
 With DAW it’s not fully gone but radically diminished.
 So your music will benefit from recording live no matter what recording format you use, yet it is not a must.
 The most horrifying thing you can do is to record each instrument to a click track without listening to any other instruments, and then combine the tracks during mixing hoping it will turn out as music.
 Nothing could be as far from the essence of it.
 And unfortunately this is pretty common among home recording.

 It is very common that we play the basic tracks live and then overdub just the wrong note(s) or the whole guitar track.
 As it is with music in general: it always depends on the situation as there are no rules.
 When recording to tape, you can fix even the small things like one word or one note from the chord section or solo.
-We can do it when it is needed.
+We can do it when needed.
 Should you is a whole another blog post topic.

 3. Working with tape is slow and the sessions take very long.